-Mobile app users can effectively be engaged with push notifications.
+Push notfication is a great tool to increase mobile app engagement.
 This is the reason that push notifications are becoming so popular amongst our clients.

 What are push notifications for?
 They are a way for companies to notify users of updates and other information that is of interest to them.
 They also serve as a reminder to the user that they have the app on their device in the first place.
-As long as the mobile app is either inactive on their device or active in the background, notifications can be sent to them with valuable information that is relevant.
+As long as the mobile app is either inactive on their device or active in the background, notifications can be sent to them with valuable and relevant information.
 From there, you may be able to convert their actions into a sale or lead for your products.
-This is why implementing them into the app is a smart move and is really important for the success of any mobile application.
+This is why implementing them into the app is a smart move and is really important for the success of a mobile application.

 The whole point of this article is to discuss the technology behind push notifications to let the startup entrepreneurs understand how do push notifications work.